-Ships That Pass In The Night: Kid/Crona quickly became one of the most popular pairings in the fandom despite the fact that the two of them rarely, if ever, interact.
+Ships That Pass in the Night: Kid/Crona quickly became one of the most popular pairings in the fandom despite the fact that the two of them rarely, if ever, interact.

-Somewhat Hilarious In Hindsight considering the end of the manga refers to the similarities in their upbringing and (intended) destinies, precisely the sort of thing shippers take as fanfic fodder.
+Somewhat Hilarious in Hindsight considering the end of the manga refers to the similarities in their upbringing and (intended) destinies, precisely the sort of thing shippers take as fanfic fodder.
 They are, in a technical sense, closer parallels than Crona and Maka.

-They Wasted a Perfectly Good Character: Blair is absent for many of the major story arcs and her backstory is even given much details besides "a cat with magical powers."
+They Wasted a Perfectly Good Character: Blair is absent for many of the major story arcs and her backstory is never given much details besides "a cat with magical powers."
 Tsubaki also gets only a couple of chapters to flesh out her character and then is basically resigned to a role as 'Black*Star's Weapon', reacting mainly to whatever is happening to him.

 Poor Tezca Tlipoca... and he had to die more than once!